 The Initiative continues to receive government recognition for its work via UNEP’s Governing Council, the Commission on Sustainable Development, and through various environmental conventions, such as the Convention on Biological Diversity and the United Nations Framework Convention on Climate Change.

-The UNEP Finance Initiative currently has over 200 Member institutions from over 40 countries.
+The UNEP Finance Initiative currently has more than 200 member institutions from over 40 countries.